Business Associate Agreement

 7.3

-Except for willful misconduct, gross negligence, or PHI breach, neither Party’s aggregate liability shall exceed fees paid in the twelve (12) months preceding the event.
+Except in cases of gross negligence, willful misconduct, or breach of Protected Health Information obligations, RxGranted's aggregate liability shall not exceed the total fees paid by Client in the twelve (12) months preceding the event giving rise to the claim.

 7.4